vivek369-ui/Selenium/README.md

 Device gets connected to phone.

-Through mobile application, we connect the device to the router + the mobile itself is connected to same internet (eg: DDC_Lab).
+Through mobile application, we connect the device to theq router + the mobile itself is connected to same internet (eg: DDC_Lab).

 Both are connected to internet so device and mobile phone can communicate.